-Two new protections have been introduced from 6 April 2016 and are known as Fixed Protection 2016 and Individual Protection 2016.
+At that time two new protections were introduced called Fixed Protection 2016 and Individual Protection 2016.
 These protections are the same in design as Fixed and Individual Protections 2014 which were introduced when the lifetime allowance reduced from £1.5 million to £1.25 million in 2014.